ptz0n/homebridge-verisure/README.md

 > [Verisure] MFA is enabled for user.
 Please see README.

-In 2021 Verisure started enrolling MFA which requires you to obtain a long lived token.
-This token is used instead of a `password` in your config and will need to be renewed yearly.
+In 2021 Verisure started enrolling MFA which requires you to obtain cookies.
+These cookies are used instead of a `password` in your config and will need to be renewed yearly.
 After installing the plugin, run `npx homebridge-verisure` in your terminal and copy the output values into your config.

 ```bash
 $ npx homebridge-verisure